fglmtt/admin/lectures/11-networking.md

 The first packets have TTL set to 1

 The first gateway to see them determines that the TTL has been exceeded and sends back an ICMP error message.
-The sender's IP address (`10.16.0.1`) in the header of that message identifies the gateway.
+The sender's IP address (`10.16.0.1`) in the header of that message identifies the gateway

 Then, `traceroute` looks up this address in DNS to find the gateway's hostname (`r16.endif.man`)